 Hey Hipsters!
 It’s time to relive the ghastly history of Universal’s most anticipated yearly event, Halloween Horror Nights.

 Halloween Horrors Nights, created by Julie Zimmerman and John Paul Geurts, began as Fright Nights over in Hollywood, California and was brought to Florida in 1991 for three nights.
-The original concept of this event was to have a huge Halloween party throughout the Universal Studios Florida theme park.
-Little did the creators know that this spine-tingling affair would turn into a global phenomenon for over a quarter of a century.

 My goal with this frightening series is to guide you down the road of the Halloween Horror Nights legacy at Universal Studios Florida.